Defining modules

 - the exported macros, an array containing name/macro pairs

-Before any clauses of the module definition are examined, the initial environment is as follows:
+Before any clauses of the module definition are examined, each of these is empty.

 Each clause affects the environment as follows: